basis-robotics/basis/README.md

 - TCP transport plugin: the current epoll implementation isn't great.
 We also create a thread per connection, which isn't the best use of memory on many systems.
 - Dynamic topic creation: creating a new publisher or subscriber can currently only be done by one thread at a time (per process), with no guardrails.
 This isn't really a problem (most Units shouldn't need to do this), but should still be fixed.
 - Shutdown: our handling of signals at shutdown isn't perfect - the intent is for child processes of a launch to be hard killed via SIGHUP if graceful shutdown doesn't occur, but this doesn't always happen.
+- Drivers: we know drivers are important, but for now you will have to port or write your own.
+[We have one example here](https://github.com/basis-robotics/basis_test_robot/tree/main/unit/v4l2_camera_driver) but recognize that we will need both more features and a deeper catalog of drivers to really drive adoption.
+- Testing: some of the libraries have pretty good tests, some of them are pretty bare.
+We want to achieve excellent test coverage across the whole codebase.

 ### License